 - Apple v.
 HTC (patentability of computer software / computer implemented inventions)

 - Nokia v.
 HTC (stay of first instance injunction pending appeal)

 - Samsung v.
 Apple (parallel proceedings in Court of Appeal and central limitation at EPO)

-Appeared before the ECJ (European Court of Justice) sitting as the full court with eleven judges in Thetford v.
+Appeared for the patentee before the ECJ (European Court of Justice) sitting as the full court with eleven judges in Thetford v.
 Fiamma (harmonisation of patent law within the EEC).

 Numerous High Court and Patents Court matters.
 Those first instance cases which went no further but which he remembers with particular affection include:

 - IBM v.
 Phoenix (passing off rebuilt memory cards, Eurodefences)

 - Philips v.
 Princo (encoding of position information on otherwise blank recordable CDs)